paul-66666/CS497-Capstone/README.md

 ### 2. Run in Colab

-Open the notebook and run cells in order.
+Open the latest Root_cause_analysis_system_for_negative_reviews notebook and run cells.
 The pipeline will:

 1. Download & clean data.
 2. Train or load BiLSTM model.